-Shortly after surgery, you may find it difficult to manoeuvre and you can help this by avoiding putting too much strain on the surgical area.
+Shortly after breast explant surgery, you may find it difficult to manoeuvre and you can help this by avoiding putting too much strain on the surgical area.
 Taking one to two weeks off work can also aid your breast implant removal recovery.

 What Happens During Breast Implant Removal?

-In some cases, breast implant removal surgery can be combined with a breast uplift to reshape the breasts which can prevent your breasts from looking flat after breast implant removal surgery and provide them with a more aesthetically pleasing result.
+In some cases, breast implant removal surgery can be combined with a breast lift to reshape the breasts which can prevent your breasts from looking flat after surgery and provide them with a more aesthetically pleasing result.

 - To reduce discomfort and enable smooth recovery, avoid any strenuous activity or exercise

-The following week after the surgery, you’ll be seen in the dressings clinic to check that your recovery is going as smoothly as possible.
+The following week after the breast explant surgery, you’ll be seen in the dressings clinic to check that your recovery is going as smoothly as possible.
 Overall, you should expect your breast implant removal recovery to take up to 6 weeks, but this can differ depending on your personal circumstances.

 Risks And Complications of A Breast Implant Removal

-Some risks of a breast implant removal include infection, bleeding, hematoma, skin loss and seroma but all possible outcomes will be discussed during your consultation, including what course of action will be taken in the unlikely instance that they occur and how we can help to rectify them.
+Some risks of a breast implant removal include infection, bleeding, hematoma, skin loss and seroma but all possible outcomes will be discussed during your breast implant removal consultation, including what course of action will be taken in the unlikely instance that they occur and how we can help to rectify them.